-Despite its smaller size, it is still a Mid-tower ATX case even though it doesn’t appear like one.
-Unlike the previous version, they have now modified the second chamber to support a full-size ATX power supply where the previous model only supported the SFX unit.
-The installation process becomes easier by the top panel is removed, and the side and the front are detached easily.
+Despite its smaller size, it is still a Mid-tower ATX case, even though it doesn’t appear like one.
+Unlike the previous version, they have now modified the second chamber to support a full-size ATX power supply, whereas the previous model only supported the SFX unit.
+The installation process becomes easier by the top panel is removed and the side and the front are detached easily.
 All the components sit on pegs, and the silver thumb screws are very top-notch and add to the overall build quality of the PC case.

 The ventilation honeycomb pattern is kept consistent as it is frequently used at the back and the bottom of the case.
 The metallic Mesh panel at the top acts as the dust filter, whereas the dust filter placed at the bottom has a high build quality.

 All the storage is located at the backside of the case, with a space left in the middle for two SSDs, and conveniently hides all your cables.
 The ventilated cage with the same honeycomb pattern with two drive caddies is situated above the power supply, and two more large drive caddies are available on the left side of the spine.

 You should also read our guide on the Best Quiet PC Cases if you prefer a noise-free experience.

 What We Liked

 The Lian Li O11 AIR MINI looks elegant on any desk in both colors.
 The silver screws attached provide a premium feel to the overall build.
 The consistent metallic Mesh panel at the front and the top looks better than the standard solid metal in the previous model—the brushed aluminum on the sides to the case’s contrast.
 Overall, the case appears very minimalistic and would be perfect for casual use.

 What We Disliked